At two years old, Lady’s ribs protruded from her coat and her belly was swollen with milk.

 Sabrina: rescue dog to helper dog.

-Respectively, Sabrina’s competencies and understanding of language cease to astound us and her behavior on-the-job at Dell EMC is so well-mannered, coworkers never run out of compliments.
+Respectively, Sabrina’s competencies and understanding of language never cease to astound us and her behavior on-the-job at Dell Technologies is so well-mannered, coworkers never run out of compliments.

 And bystanders in public?
 The grocery store, pharmacy, gym, dentist, doctor?